biopragmatics/biosynonyms/README.md

 The [`negatives.tsv`](src/biosynonyms/resources/negatives.tsv) has the following columns for non-trivial examples of text strings that aren't synonyms.
-This document doesn't address the same issues as context-based disambiguation, but rather helps dscribe issues like incorrect sub-string matching:
+This document doesn't address the same issues as context-based disambiguation, but rather helps describe issues like incorrect sub-string matching:

 1. `text` the non-synonym text itself
 2. `curie` the compact uniform resource identifier (CURIE) for a biomedical